eserlxl/vglog-filter/README.md

 1. Follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages
 2. Use the provided version bumping tools for releases
 3. Run tests with `./build.sh tests` before submitting pull requests
+4. All builds are automatically tested in CI/CD with 12 different configurations
-4. Check the [CONTRIBUTING.md](.github/CONTRIBUTING.md) for detailed guidelines
+5. Check the [CONTRIBUTING.md](.github/CONTRIBUTING.md) for detailed guidelines

 [↑ Back to top](#vglog-filter)